My best travel tips for an awesome trip

 Common sense goes a long way.
 Don’t believe everywhere is dangerous.

-When I traveled to Thailand, I heard that the people were mean, many places were dangerous, I would get ripped off, and that it would rain and flood because it was the wet season.
+When I traveled to Thailand, I heard that the people were mean, many places were dangerous, I would get ripped off, and it would rain and flood because it was the wet season.
 You know what?
 None of that happened.

 Use common sense instead of believing everything you read online or whatever your friends say.

-Last Updated on March 23, 2024
+Last Updated on April 11, 2024